NascHQ/reactive-hermes/README.md

 You can send some props to enforce a default behavior:

 - defaultDuration: An integer representing the duration of the message in seconds.
 By default, it will not close itself.
 - updateTitleCounter: Boolean.
 If present, will update the page's title adding the number of open notifications.
+Like `(2) Page Title`.
 - playAudio: Boolean/AudioObject.
 You can simply use the `playAudio` attribute in the tag to use a default audio or pass a value to it with an Audio Object (to customize the audio).
 - animate: Animates all the message icons, except for messages that overwrite it.